nadimnesar/distributed-job-queue/README.md

 * The current system design does not support horizontal scaling based on queue length.
 However, scaling is possible by modifying the Docker Compose file.
-* The current implementation does not support dependency management.
+* The job is not efficiently distributed across multiple worker nodes.
+Currently, workers race for jobs so that the fastest worker gets the next available job.
 * PostgreSQL and Redis are single points of failure.
 The solution is to use clustering.
-* The job is not efficiently distributed across multiple worker nodes.
-Currently, workers race for jobs so that the fastest worker gets the next available job.